ROMA Hike: A Great Ridge Hike to See 3,000m Summits, Sea of Clouds, and Old Trees in Taiwan

 Starting with a Lousy Weather, but It Turned into A Big Surprise

-Before we started our hike, it’d been raining and cold for days, but the weather forecast said we would have a good weather.
-To be honest, I didn’t believe it because when we got started, it was still cloudy and grey.
-We saw trees and branches covered by ice.
-It had been raining for days and the temperature dropped dramatically, and Mt.
-Xue started snowing a few days before our hike.
-When we were on the trail, it was icy and cold.
+Before we started our hike, it had been raining and cold for days, but the weather forecast said we would have a good weather.
+To be honest, I didn't believe it because when we arrived at the trailhead, it was still cloudy and grey.
+We saw trees and branches covered by ice, caused by rain and the extremely cold temperature.
+It even had been snowing on Mt.
+Xue for a few days.
+So, it was icy and cold on the trail.

 To my great delight, I was totally wrong.
 The sky gradually cleared up and the sunshine started breaking through the clouds.
 In the meanwhile, rime and clear ice on the trees started melting, too.
 It was like a drizzle and we had to stop to wear our raincoats.